quic/aimet-model-zoo/zoo_tensorflow/Docs/PoseEstimation.md

-# Pose Estimation
+# Tensorflow Pose Estimation

 ## Setup AI Model Efficiency Toolkit (AIMET)
-Please [install and setup AIMET](../../README.md#install-aimet) before proceeding further.
+Please [install and setup AIMET](https://github.com/quic/aimet/blob/release-aimet-1.22/packaging/install.md) before proceeding further.
+This evaluation was run using [AIMET 1.22.2 for TensorFlow 1.15](https://github.com/quic/aimet/releases/tag/1.22.2) i.e. please set `release_tag="1.22.2"` and `AIMET_VARIANT="tf_gpu_tf115"` in the above instructions.

+**NOTE:** This model is expected **not** to work with GPUs at or after NVIDIA 30-series (e.g. RTX 3050), as those bring a new architecture not fully compatible with TF 1.X.

 ## Additional Dependencies